GLP-1 Overview

 What the label says is common

-The label is more useful than vague internet lists because it shows scale.
+The label is useful here because it shows scale.
 In adult Wegovy trials, nausea, diarrhea, vomiting, constipation, and abdominal pain were all reported commonly, and the label says gastrointestinal reactions were reported most often during dosage escalation.

 When the reaction needs faster attention